Ethan Staddon

 Ethan Staddon (born 3 July 2002) is an English professional rugby union footballer who plays in the back row for Bath Rugby.

 Early life

-He played rugby union for Bridport RFC from under-8 level and played with them all the through the levels before moving to Dorchester RFC U14s.
-He captained Dorchester RFC in the under-16 age group, prior to joining Bath Rugby.
+Born in Dorchester, Dorset, Staddon played rugby union for Bridport RFC from under-8 level, playing with them through the age-groups prior to moving to Dorchester RFC U14s.
+He captained Dorchester RFC in the under-16 age group.
 He attended Beechen Cliff School in Bath.

 Club career

 In December 2020, he became the youngest player to make a Rugby Premiership appearance for Bath when he featured as an 18 year-old in a 33-17 victory over Worcester Warriors.
 The following season he played for Bath in the Premiership Rugby Cup but also suffered a knee injury that ruled him out of action.
 In 2023, he also required ankle surgery that restricted his game time after suffering an injury in training.

 In April 2024, he signed a new one-year contract with the club.
 He was named in the Bath starting XV for his European Rugby Champions Cup debut against Benetton Rugby on 15 December 2024.
 He signed a contract extension with Bath in February 2025.
 On 16 March 2025, he played in the final as Bath beat Exeter Chiefs 48-14 to win the 2024-25 Premiership Rugby Cup.